Jockey Club of Turkey: Current Situation of Horse Races in Turkey

 The Ottoman Jockey Club was founded in 1909 with the name of ‘’Jockey Club of Ottoman’’.
-It’s been stated that Ottoman Jockey Club had the purpose of controlling the horse races at the racetrack under the auspices of the Sultan and breed thorough bred English and Arabian horses.
+It's been stated that Ottoman Jockey Club had the purpose of controlling the horse races at the racetrack under the auspices of the Sultan and breed thorough bred English and Arabian horses.
 In 1912 Society of Improving Horse Breed started conducting races at Veliefendi.
 In 1920 an English company started conducting races at Veliefendi.
 Those races continued until 1922.
 In 1920, under the auspices of Mustafa Kemal Pasha TBMM organized races in Ankara.
-Between 1923-1926 various races were held in Istanbul.
+Between 1923 and 1926 various races were held in Istanbul.
 In 1927 with the attendance of Mustafa Kemal, Gazi Derby to which thoroughbreds could join.
 The first race with cup was held under the name of ‘’Presidency Race Cup’’ in 1939.
 In 1953 Jockey Club received the name of Jockey Club of Turkey.
 Since then, races have been continuing.

 Synchronously with the development of Jockey Club of Turkey, modern horse races and horse race sector gained a big leap every year domestically and internationally.
 While horse races were being held in 3 racecourses in 1926, today 9 racecourses, television channels, printed and electronic publications and latest technology of the field serve to the sector.